 Before we get into how to best set this up, it’s very important to know that Messenger does not replace your store.
 If you’re ordering process is complex, send users to site.
 When it comes to displaying products from your store in Messenger, Messenger does not replace your store in this case either.

 I recommended using no more than 9 collections, up to 18 products in each collection at most.
 The less the better.
-Only use Messenger for your trending products or new releases, that’s it.
+Only use a Messenger chatbot for your trending products or new releases, that’s it.

 If you have added your product.
 Congrats, you are ready to sell!
 I recommend split testing between in-Messenger purchases and sending users to site.
 You can easy do that by using ManyChat’s split test feature: